JakubReha/LightGCN-PyTorch/README.md

 We are testing the LightGCN on the Movie Lens small dataset.
 This dataset is preprocessed with the file `ml-latest-small.py`.

-We perform experiments comparing the original LightGCN, LightGCN taking into account the movie rating and LightGCN taking into account the category of each movie.
+We perform experiments comparing the original LightGCN, LightGCN taking into account the movie rating and LightGCN taking into account the movie genre.
 We also evaluate a few baselines (SVD, SVDpp and KNN) taking into account the movie ratings.
 ### LightGCN
 `python main.py --decay=1e-4 --lr=0.001 --layer=3 --seed=2020 --dataset="ml-latest-small" --topks="[20]" --recdim=64 --testbatch 61 --epochs 500`